How Do Progressive Web Apps Really Compare to Native Apps?

 If what you need is a way to translate what you've already built for the web into native app form, and get the most important associated benefits, there's a better route - converting your site into native mobile apps.

-Our platforms News (for WordPress based digital publishers) and Canvas (for any site or web app) - give you the advantages of both native apps and PWAs.
+Our platform gives you the advantages of both native apps and PWAs.

 You get all the most important native app features, at a much lower cost that is more in line with what you'd spend on a PWA.
 It's the best of both worlds.
 If you use MobiLoud to build mobile apps, you may still have plenty of resources spare to build a PWA too!